23 Lord of the Rings Locations You Can’t Miss in New Zealand

 12. Weta Cave & Workshop

 Ok, so this isn’t exactly a filming location, but it is the studio where the props, costume, make-up and special effects were created for The Lord of the Rings.
+See Guide to The Lord of the Rings in Wellington for more information and book your Weta Workshop tour here.

 Location: Miramar, Central Wellington, North Island.
 Take Bus 2 to Miramar and simply ask the driver to tell you when to get off at the Weta Cave.
 Don’t worry, this happens often.
 Otherwise, it is located on the corner of Weka Street and Camperdown Road.